dmarks2/liferay-plugin-intellij/documentation/testing.md

 * Source Formatter for Poshi files
 * Close bracket automatically
 * Run Testcases using a gutter icon or creating a run configuration

+*To be able to run testcases your project must use Java 11.
+Additionally, Google Chrome must be installed on your machine.*